ktorio/ktor-documentation/topics/server-responses.md

 }
 ```

-The code above partially mimics a more generic solution, to serve resources from a package, the [staticResources](server-static-content.md#resources) method.
+If the requested path after the `/assets` prefix is empty or `/`, the handler will use the default `index.html` resource to respond.
+If no resource is found at the given path, the `IllegalArgumentException` will be thrown.

-The last parameter of the [call.respondResource](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-resource.html) method lets the `OutgoingContent` object to be observed before handed it in to respond.
+The previous code snippet mimics a more general solution — serving resources from a package with the [staticResources](server-static-content.md#resources) method.

 ### Raw payload {id="raw"}